codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 **Deleting applications in Argo CD**
 When you delete Argo CD applications in the Argo CD UI, you might still see them in Codefresh's GitOps Apps dashboard.

-Codefresh employs a validation mechanism to detect applications deleted from Argo CD and remove them from the GitOps Apps dashboard.
-If the application continues to be displayedin the dashboard after deleting it in Argo CD, it's possible that the application hasn't been deleted from the cluster.
-In this case, it essential to investigate further and check for conditions or settings preventing the application's deletion.
+Codefresh employs a validation mechanism to detect applications deleted from Argo CD and to remove them from the GitOps Apps dashboard.
+If the application continues to be displayed in the dashboard after deleting it in Argo CD, it's possible that the application hasn't been deleted from the cluster.
+It is essential to investigate further and check for conditions or settings preventing the application's deletion.

 **How to**